-The education of our students, both in and out of the classroom, benefits from being strategically located near a city with world-renowned research institutions, exceptional clinical care, an ever-expanding list of diagnostic laboratories and excellent services for individuals with disabilities or genetic conditions.
-In addition to the medical community in Boston, we utilize other outstanding resources in the Boston suburbs, Worcester, Providence, Rhode Island and southern New Hampshire.
+The education of our students, both in and out of the classroom, benefits from being strategically located near a major city with world-renowned research institutions, exceptional clinical care, an ever-expanding list of diagnostic laboratories and excellent services for individuals with disabilities or genetic conditions.
+In addition to the medical community in Boston, we utilize other outstanding resources in the Boston suburbs, Worcester, MA, Providence, RI and southern New Hampshire.
 This culminates in our students learning from a wide variety of genetic counselors, families, and other professionals who bring different perspectives and a broad range of expertise to both the classroom and their external experiences.